rpdav/nixos/services/README.md

 ### Proxy configuration

 Many of the webapps that I run are accessed through my reverse proxy (`swag`), which uses nginx.
 Services are configured through individual nginx configuration files.
 I defined a custom module `virtualisation.oci-containers.proxy-conf` where the relevant options for each service can be defined (container name, port, and protocol, as well as the subdomain nginx should listen for).
 The module then builds a config file using `systemd.tmpfiles.rules` and places it at location defined in `config.serviceOpts.proxyDir`.
-By default this value is `null`, which disables the `proxy-conf` module.
-Otherwise rebuilding fails due to no options being set.

 I set my `proxyDir` to be in `/run` so that it gets cleared on reboot and rebuilt during boot.
 This keeps old configs from unused services from staying around indefinitely.